Secure AWS Bedrock AgentCore Identity with the Ping Identity Platform

 You can integrate Ping Identity’s identity providers (IdPs) with AWS Bedrock AgentCore Identity to secure agent-based workloads.

-Specifically, it explains how to configure each IdP, PingOne, PingOne Advanced Identity Cloud, and PingFederate, as an:
+Specifically, you can configure each IdP, PingOne, PingOne Advanced Identity Cloud, and PingFederate, as an:

-This enables agents to authenticate and authorize end users using OAuth 2.0/OpenID Connect (OIDC) tokens issued by Ping Identity.
+This enables agents to authenticate and authorize end users using OpenID Connect (OIDC) tokens issued by Ping Identity.

-This enables agents to securely obtain OAuth 2.0 access tokens from Ping Identity in order to call downstream APIs and protected resources.
+This enables agents to securely obtain OIDC access tokens from Ping Identity in order to call downstream APIs and protected resources.

 Goals

-• Enforce consistent OAuth/OIDC controls such as audience (aud) validation, scopes, and grant types across inbound and outbound agent interactions.
+aud) validation, scopes, and grant types across inbound and outbound agent interactions. -

 This aligns with AWS’s recommended IdP integration pattern for AgentCore, as described in the AWS Bedrock AgentCore Identity documentation, and demonstrates how Ping Identity products act as both trusted token issuers and credential providers within agent-based architectures.